Gayatri018/matiks-user-insights/README.md

 This project presents an in-depth analysis of user behavior, revenue trends, and churn patterns for a hypothetical gaming platform, **Matiks**.
 The goal was to extract actionable insights that could drive engagement, improve retention, and enhance monetization strategies.

-> ⚡ **Context:** I discovered this data analyst task as part of a job listing assessment.
-Although I wasn’t eligible to apply for the job at that time, I took on the task as a personal project to sharpen my analytical skills and demonstrate my ability to turn raw data into strategic recommendations.
+> ⚡ **Context:** This project was inspired by a real-world data analyst case study challenge.
+The objective was to analyze user-level behavioral and revenue data to identify what’s working, what’s not, and where opportunities lie — while showcasing strong data storytelling and visualization skills.
 > ⚡**Note** The repository is updated with a comprehensive exploratory data analysis (EDA) notebook and a detailed final report in PDF format, showcasing the full process from raw data exploration to strategic recommendations.
+> > ⏱ Suggested time: 3-5 hours (completed as a personal project for self-improvement)

 ---